hstreamdb/docs/docs/en/guides/stream.md

-# Create and manage streams
+# Create and Manage Streams

 ## Attributes of a Stream